vibewell25/vibewell/docs/docs/guides/operational-guide-rate-limiting.md

 ## Overview

-Vibewell's rate limiting system uses Redis as a backend for storing rate limit counters and events.
+VibeWell's rate limiting system uses Redis as a backend for storing rate limit counters and events.
 The system is designed to:

 - Protect sensitive API endpoints from abuse
 - Prevent brute force attacks on authentication systems